kwabenasapong/openpldoc/manual/source/faq.rst

 you will need to run OpenLP from the command line, with the following
 option: ```-l debug```.
 Please note, that is a lowercase **L**.

-If you haven't been given a specific email address to send it to, then please do not paste the log contents straight into a forum post.
+If you have not been given a specific email address to send it to, then please do not paste the log contents straight into a forum post.
 Instead, open the log file in a text editor (such as notepad on Windows) and copy and paste the contents into somewhere like `pastebin.com <http://pastebin.com>`_.
 Then give us